The classical budo, or "martial ways" are not combat systems like their forerunner, bujutsu,

 And whilst we both have no medical expertise, my wife and I felt that at times we were both being excluded by the absence of certain expertise that we couldn’t understand and that has yet to be resolved.

-As a result of the foregoing, we are left with the feeling that something unexpected happened with the procedures on 3 and 4 April 2023 which have yet to materialise and to be satisfactorily explained.
+As a result of the foregoing, we are left with the feeling that something unexpected happened with the procedures which have yet to materialise and to be satisfactorily explained.